-Have you heard the one about the baseball player whose career was ended via potato?
-Or science’s best explanation for why the far side of the moon is so thoroughly weird?
+Have you heard the one about the baseball player who ended his career via potato?
+Or science’s best explanation for why the far side of the moon is so thick?

 If you haven’t, go ahead and check them out.
 The rest of this page can wait.

 Stories help us make sense of a vast, weird, and frequently overwhelming world.
-But stories aren’t just passive aids to understanding.
-The stories we tell each other — and especially the ones we tell ourselves — actively shape our decisions.
+They aren’t just passive aids to understanding.
+The stories we tell each other and the ones we tell ourselves actively shape the way we operate.
 They are alive.

-In 2016, Apple made the call to drop the venerable 3.5mm headphone jack from the iPhone 7.
+In 2016, Apple decided to drop the venerable 3.5mm headphone jack from the iPhone 7.
 To say this led to some pushback would be an understatement.
 Tech journalists fumed while droves of outraged customers signed doomed petitions.
 Somehow the option of buying a jack-restoration dongle ($29) did little to calm the discourse.

 Another company might have looked at the response to the early rumours and had second thoughts.
 Apple doubled down, with then-marketing chief Phil Schiller invoking the c-word: